1257 Samalas eruption: Eruption

 The events of the 1257 eruption have been reconstructed through geological analysis of the deposits it left and by historical records.
 The eruption probably occurred during the northern summer in September (uncertainty of 2–3 months) that year, in light of the time it would have taken for its traces to reach the polar ice sheets and be recorded in ice cores and the pattern of tephra deposits.
 1257 is the most likely year of the eruption, although a date of 1258 is also possible.
+It is possible that the accumulation of vapours in the magmatic system over the preceding centuries destabilized it, until the 1257 eruption commenced.

 Phases

 The phases of the eruption are also known as P1 (phreatic and magmatic phase), P2 (phreatomagmatic with pyroclastic flows), P3 (Plinian) and P4 (pyroclastic flows).
+They produced rocks with similar composition, unlike other volcanoes where different stages often feature rocks with different compositions.
 The duration of the P1 and P3 phases is not known individually, but the two phases combined (not including P2) lasted between 12 and 15 hours.
 The eruption column reached a height of 39–40 km during the first stage (P1), and of 38–43 km during the third stage (P3); it was high enough that link=sulfur dioxide|SO2 in it and its sulfur isotope ratio was influenced by photolysis at high altitudes.